 There were a few other moments leading up to this confrontation where I noticed myself getting anxious and tightening up, and I consciously relaxed my body.
 I see these as like smaller hurdles that once passed, allowed me to get to the point of this confrontation.
 The dissolution was like a jumping off point, and after this I dropped deep into ineffable experience.

 The journey was deep and had many chapters: there were visions of a past life, alternate realities, and repressed emotions burst up and were released though uncontrollable bouts of sobbing.
 In the most profound chapter, it was a transpersonal experience; ‘I’ disappeared, along with time, and experience just happened.

 I’ll share this story in more detail another time but for now I think its enough to say it was a significant experience that shifted something deep inside of me.
 The next day I felt lighter and clearer.
-I shifted to being more understanding and compassionate.
+I had more understanding and compassion.
 And my meditation practice was revived with a spark.
 I hadn’t been this affected since those very first journeys – the ones that spurred me on to meditation.
 I didn’t become a holy and all-understanding being overnight, but I inched in that direction.

 Reflecting on the session afterwards, I saw how techniques that I’d learnt in meditation helped me to relax, to let my guard down and open to the experience with lessened resistance.
 And this is why I recommend meditation to anyone considering a first psychedelic experience.
 Including you.

 Thanks for reading.